Volume Two

 "Hmm, I wonder?"

-Irritation bubbled up at Siren's elusive answer, but disappeared when she saw the letter Siren held up.
+Irritation bubbled up at the Siren's evasive answer, but it vanished when she saw the letter the Siren held up.

-It was the letter Helly handed to Siren, so the sender could only be one person.
+It was the letter Helly had handed to the Siren, so the sender could only be one person.

-Her voice trembled, as if out of rage.
-However, it was a different emotion.
+Her voice trembled, as though with rage.
+But it was a different emotion entirely.

 "Next time we meet, I'mma be so big you'll be surprised!"